-The EMB flag is used to allocate specific address locations in the RAM by modifying the upper 4 bits of 12-bit data memory addresses.
+The EMB flag is used to enable whether the memory bank selected by SMB register is to be valid or not.
 In this way, it controls the addressing mode for data memory banks 0, 1, or 15.

 When the EMB flag is "0", the data memory address space is restricted to bank 15 and addresses 000H-07FH of memory bank 0, regardless of the SMB register contents.
 When the EMB flag is set to "1", the general-purpose areas of bank 0, 1, and 15 can be accessed by using the appropriate SMB value.